- Helping Clients with Their Legal Challenges for over 30 Years

 - Highly Recommended by Peers & Past Clients

 What happens if I’m arrested for drunk driving in Tampa?

 Having a firm understanding of the DUI process is helpful for a number of reasons.
 One of the primary reasons is that a better understanding of the process can alleviate some anxiety.
-If you aren't familiar with the process, it will likely appear more intimidating.
-The DUI defense team at our firm wanted to provide you with a basic overview of the DUI process to assist and inform those who have been arrested.
+If you aren’t familiar with the process, it will likely appear more intimidating.
+The DUI defense attorneys at our firm wanted to provide you with a basic overview of the DUI process to assist and inform those who have been arrested.

 Lawful Traffic Stop & DUI Arrest